maotovisk/MapWizard/readme.md

 - Implement the metadata manager
 - Implement the map cleaner

+## References

+- [Mapping Tools](https://github.com/olibomby/mapping_tools) by [OliBomby](https://github.com/olibomby) for the whole idea of the project (even in the v1)
+- [Map Wizard v1](https://github.com/maotovisk/map-wizard) by [me](https://github.com/maotovisk) for the first implementation of the hitsound copier and metadata management stuff
+- [OsuParsers](https://github.com/mrflashstudio/OsuParsers) by [mrflashstudio](https://github.com/mrflashstudio) for being a very complete .osu file parser and very good reference for the new parser
+- [osu!
+File Formats](https://osu.ppy.sh/help/wiki/osu!_File_Formats) for the .osu file format documentation'
+- [osu! lazer project](https://github.com/ppy/osu) for the osu! lazer project, which is a great reference for the new parser

 ## Contributing

 Feel free to contribute to this project.
 Any help is welcome.